 So here’s the best option (again, thanks to Danau Tanu for championing this):

 ✓ Use major city names instead of time zone names.

 It’s easier for someone in Bangkok to guess that the time in Beijing is probably closer than, say, the time in Lusaka.

 ✓ AND list a few cities.
 But not too many.

 With more cities on the list, your target audience is more likely to find a location that’s reasonably near or that they’re familiar with.

-No need to list many cities—having too many can be just as confusing as having too few!
-Including up to three or four cities that cover the range of your expected audience’s time zones should be enough (and if you’re not expecting such a big spread, then one or two may be sufficient).
+But don’t list too many.
+Having too many can be just as confusing as having too few!
+Including up to three cities that cover the range of your expected audience’s time zones should be enough (and if you’re not expecting such a big spread, then one or two may be sufficient).

 Of course, you should pick the cities most relevant to your target audience.

 While I was writing this post, I dawned on me that this is a great example of plain language: it helps the reader find, understand, and use the information you’re presenting.

 The Clarity Editor is all for inclusion and plain language.
 If you would like to discuss whether we might be a good fit for your writing project, please send me details via the contact form or email me at email@example.com.